Learn About LIHEAP in Delaware

 Learn more about the types of LIHEAP assistance available with our downloadable guide.

-What are the Delaware LIHEAP eligibility guidelines?
+What are the Delaware LIHEAP requirements?

 Before you apply for LIHEAP in Delaware, it is important to first familiarize yourself with DEAP eligibility requirements in order to better determine whether you and your household may qualify to receive assistance from one of the three types of assistances provided.
 To receive DEAP benefits, you must be a resident of Delaware.
 If you are not a resident, your application will be denied and you will be referred to your home state’s program.